Looking for sex and intimacy tips beyond the basics? Explore our new guide on all things.

 These changes can affect your body, mind and relationships.
 It’s normal to have different feelings.
 Open communication with your partner and being prepared will help you manage these challenges and get back on track.

 Coping with changes

-Your body can go through many changes from prostate cancer and treatment.
-Allow yourself to feel the emotions; don’t hold it in.
-Bottling up your feelings can sometimes make you feel worse.
+Your body will go through many changes because of prostate cancer and treatment.
+Let yourself feel upset.
+Don’t bottle up your feelings.

 Here are some strategies to keep in mind, as you work through recovery.

 Talk about how you feel.